SilkRose/Pony/src/flash-fiction/the-saddest-rainbow.md

 >
 > I don't know what to do anymore.

-Looking around, he found some more, the front and back covers, with a few drawings, now all defaced, scribbled over, vandalized.
+Glancing around, he spotted some more thorn pages, scattered around, the front and back covers, with a few drawings, now all defaced, scribbled over, vandalized.

 Approaching and looking for more, before the wind dragged them away, he took yet another, reading, and galloping in a rush to the epicenter of the impact.